 Bad Advertising Alienates Potential Customers

-as it requires you to appeal to a target audience, without alienating other customers.
+Advertising is a tricky business, as it requires you to appeal to a target audience, without alienating other customers.
 For instance, if you consider your target audience to be middle-aged men, then it's important to make sure that you don't create ad copy that might suggest your products aren't suitable for older men, or women.
 For instance, a car company that advertises as being specifically perfect for "successful men" might cause outrage in women who would have been attracted to the car if it wasn't for that wording.
 When in doubt, it's often a good idea to stay gender-neutral.

 Bad Advertising Damages Brand Association